What is CBD oil?

 The explosive popularity of non-intoxicating cannabis products containing CBD has led to the development of a booming $1 billion industry.
 Those who seek CBD’s medical benefits can consume a diversity of CBD-infused foods, supplements, and drinks.
 CBD oil has been used to treat wide-ranging symptoms, such as pain, anxiety, depression, and acne.

 CBD additives come in many forms, but all fall into three major categories: CBD oil, CBD-rich cannabis oil, and CBD isolate.
 While “CBD oil” and “CBD-rich cannabis oil” may seem like two words for the same product, they differ significantly, mainly due to the fact that two distinct kinds of cannabis are used to make each.

 The Marihuana Tax Act of 1937 made all cannabis varieties, including hemp, completely illegal, but the passage of the 2018 Farm Bill legalized the cultivation of hemp for fiber, while also legalizing the extraction of CBD from hemp if the hemp was grown in accordance with the law.
-This bill led to the rapid expansion of CBD products including oils, balms, creams, and gummies.
+This bill led to the rapid expansion of wholesale CBD products including oils, balms, creams, and gummies.
 Interstate commerce of these products lies in a legal gray area because CBD and cannabis extracts are still considered a Schedule 1 narcotic, but the United States Drug Enforcement Agency has not enforced this regulation on businesses that sell CBD oil.

 Making CBD oil